xvxx/phd/README.md

 Any line in a `.gph` file that doesn't contain tabs (`\t`) and doesn't start with an `i` will get an `i` automatically prefixed, turning it into a gopher information item.

+Any `.gph` file that is marked **executable** with be run as if it were a shell script and its output will be sent to the client.
+CGI-BIN is back, baby.

+For example:

+    $ cat echo.gph
+    #!/bin/sh
+    echo "iHi, world!"

+Then:

+    $ gopher-client gopher://localhost/1/echo/
+    Hi, world!

 ## usage

     phd [options] <directory>